Fast randomized Kronecker tensor decomposition: algorithms and error analysis: Efficient randomized algorithms for low-rank matrix approximation

 Randomized algorithms for low-rank matrix approximation are a set of approaches that use randomization to efficiently and approximately compute low-rank approximations of a given matrix.
-These algorithms are particularly advantageous for large-scale matrices, where traditional techniques like singular value decomposition (SVD) become computationally expensive.
+These algorithms are particularly advantageous for large-scale matrices, where traditional techniques like SVD become computationally expensive.

 The randomized SVD (r-SVD) algorithm is a popular technique for computing a low-rank approximation of a matrix.
+Algorithm \ref{ALG:RSVD} summarizes the full randomized SVD procedure with oversampling and power iterations.
 It involves multiplying the original matrix A by a set of random matrices to obtain a sketched version of A. Then, SVD is performed on the sketched matrix to approximate its dominant singular vectors and values, which can be used to construct a low-rank approximation of the original matrix.
-We briefly discuss this method in the following.